K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 ### <div id='25'></div> 2.7.2  Create API Service Broker

-Create service to use at the application through PaaS-TA Platform.
-It can be create without a separate installation process, and can obtain access information through binding pocess with the application.
+Create a service to use at the application through the PaaS-TA Platform.
+It can be created without a separate installation process, and can obtain access information through a binding process with the application.

 -   Service Creation (Can check the service plan and service list using the cf marketplace command.)
 -   Gradle Version: 2.2